shorane/System_Design_ATM/README.md

 ```
 Please enter amount to withdraw
 ```
-User input: 100
+User input: 100		(A withdrawal higher than the current balance will result in failure of transaction)
 ```
 Amount before transaction: 599
 Amount after transaction: 499
 Transaction completed!
 Would you like to perform another transaction?
 yes/no?
 ```
-User input: no
+User input: no		(if entered yes, the session jumps to account selection and proceeds from there)
 ```
 Thank you for banking with us.
 Have a nice day!
 ```